czz592/markdown-cv/index.md

 ## Skills

-- **Java**: Extensive use in Year 2, 3, and 4.
+- **Java**: Extensive use in Year 2, 3, and 4 of university.
 Language used for many assignments and projects.
-- **Python**: Extensive use in 8-months internship and Year 4.
+- **Python**: Extensive use in 8-months internship and Year 4 of university.
 Used for various purposes, such as scripting, automation, and GUI development.
-- **Teamwork**: Long experience working with teams in different settings, such as waiters in restaurant, teammates for project, test engineers on QA team, and data/acquisition technicians.
+- **Teamwork**: Long experience working with teams in different settings, such as waiters in restaurant, teammates for project, test engineers on QA team, and data & acquisition technicians.
 - **Communication**: Long experience of effective communication with different people, such as customers, teachers, lecturers, and teammates.
 - **Resource management**: Experience in allocating resources such as time and computational power appropriately based on priority of tasks.
 - **Adaptivity**: Ability to adapt to new environments and tools.

 ## Work Experience